 There are only a few things to do before you can get on your way with the Stella.
 Namely, the wheels need fitting, and the hood and T-bar adding to the seat unit.

 The appearance of the Maxi-Cosi Stella is short and stocky over its four wheels.
-Though on the petite side, it's quite hefty, weighing 13.5kg.
+Though petite, it's pretty hefty, weighing 13.5kg.
 It is a slim pushchair though, measuring only 53cm at its widest point.

-To suit all heights, the handlebar is adjustable via clips at the side rather than the usual button.
+The handlebar is adjustable via clips at the side rather than the usual button to suit all heights.
 Opening each side allows you to move the handle up by a further 12.5cm.
 It's covered in a soft foam the full length to increase the comfort for mum or dad.